NicholasPhJordan/IntroToFunctions/README.md

 - The shop and some other features do not work at the moment, but it had all I needed for a project.
 - You can skip to the end of text, but can cuase some text to print funky looking.
 But still ledgible.
-- Can save but may change role to default.
 - May not recognize apple is in inventory.